Frequently Asked Questions

 Each floor is staffed by a Resident Assistant (RA), a sophomore, junior, senior undergraduate or graduate student who receives special training on building a community, helping folks get adjusted, and how to be a good resource to their peers.
 RAs can offer a wealth of information, but also know when a matter needs more attention than they alone can give.
 In these instances, they can refer their residents to the appropriate professionals for further support and assistance.
 The RAs are supervised by a full-time, professional Resident Director (RD).
 RDs supervise all residence halls, and each of them serve on a duty rotation that provides access to an RD 24 hours a day, 7 days a week, 365 days a year.

 Beyond our RDs, our professional Residential Life staff also serve as part of an on-call rotation to provide additional guidance and support as needed.
-Finally, outside of the OHRL team, we often work with the Department of Public Safety, the Counseling Center, and Health Services as needed.
+Finally, outside of the OHRL team, we often work with University Police, the Counseling Center, and Health Services as needed.

 In conclusion, there is no shortage of people for your son or daughter to reach out to.
 If they feel uncomfortable approaching the RA on their floor, they can always approach any RA, or go directly to their RD for assistance.
 As a parent, your encouragement of your son or daughter to seek out these resources and advocate for themselves can also be helpful.